Interplay between Federated Learning and Explainable Artificial Intelligence: a Scoping Review: Introduction

-Another ethical principle often advocated by ethicists and policymakers in high-risk AI domains such as healthcare is explicability.
-This means that: a) processes must be transparent, b) the capabilities and purpose of AI systems must be openly communicated, and c) one must be able to explain the decisions and predictions made by AI systems to those directly or indirectly affected by them \cite{ethics_guidelines,EUcomission_2019}.
-When a model's inference or decision-making process is transparent and understandable, it is more likely to be trusted and accepted by stakeholders, such as customers, regulators, and users \cite{markus_role_2021}.

-As stated by the European Union's regulations, aspects (a) and (c) of explicability, whose technical manifestation is known as explainability~\cite{herzog2022risk}, need to be provided through additional information — next to the performance of the AI system — on how an AI system arrives at a certain output \cite{amann_explain_2022}.
-The concept of explainable artificial intelligence (XAI) aims to explain the inner workings of ML algorithms and increasing model comprehension.
-XAI is thereby concerned with the development of algorithms and methods that achieve explainability \cite{linardatos2020explainable}.
-Explicability can be achieved by either training interpretable ML models, or by using post-hoc explanation methods (i.e., (a) and (c) respectively regarding the European Union guideline).
+Explicability is another key ethical principle emphasized by ethicists and policymakers in high-risk AI domains like healthcare~\cite{EUcomission_2019}.
+It requires that (a) AI processes be transparent, (b) the capabilities and purpose of AI systems be clearly communicated, and (c) AI decisions and predictions be explainable to those directly or indirectly affected~\cite{ethics_guidelines,EUcomission_2019}.
+AI models that are transparent and understandable are more likely to earn the trust and acceptance of stakeholders, including customers, regulators, and users~\cite{markus_role_2021}.
+According to European Union regulations, aspects (a) and (c) of explicability, technically referred to as explainability~\cite{herzog2022risk}, must be supported by additional information on how an AI system arrives at its outputs beyond performance metrics alone~\cite{amann_explain_2022}.
+Explainable artificial intelligence (XAI) focuses on developing methods that make ML models more understandable.
+This can be achieved through interpretable model architectures or post-hoc explanation methods, aligning with requirements (a) and (c) of the EU guidelines~\cite{linardatos2020explainable}.

-Unfortunately, XAI literature has not agreed on one definition of explainability.
-The terms ``explainability'', ``explicability'', and “interpretability” are often used interchangeably \cite{adadi_peeking_2018}.
-In this work, we adopt the definitions provided by \cite{amann_explain_2022}, which include interpretable modeling and explanation methods , as detailed in the following paragraphs.